Vlasta Děkanová: 1936 Berlin Summer Olympics

-In summary, Dekanova was far from alone in being the only world or Olympic all-around champion or medalist who experienced a stark reversal in fortune, many of them being quite extreme, in their competitive endeavors.
-She was joined in this experience by no fewer than 10 other gymnasts from no fewer than 7 different countries, including 3 different Olympic all-around champions and 2 different World All-Around Champions: Dekanova’s fellow Czechoslovakians Jan Gajdoš and Emanuel Löffler, Finland’s Heikki Savolainen, Hungary’s Margit Kalocsai and István Pelle, Italy’s Romeo Neri, Poland’s Janina Skirlińska, Switzerland’s Georges Miez, and Yugoslavia’s Josip Primožič and Leon Štukelj.
+In summary, Děkanová was far from alone in being the only world or Olympic all-around champion or medalist who experienced a stark reversal in fortune, many of them being quite extreme, in their competitive endeavors.
+She was joined in this experience by no fewer than 10 other gymnasts from no fewer than 7 different countries, including 3 different Olympic all-around champions and 2 different World All-Around Champions: Děkanová's fellow Czechoslovaks Jan Gajdoš and Emanuel Löffler, Finland's Heikki Savolainen, Hungary's Margit Kalocsai and István Pelle, Italy's Romeo Neri, Poland's Janina Skirlińska, Switzerland's Georges Miez, and Yugoslavia's Josip Primožič and Leon Štukelj.

-World War II Activities and Post-Competitive Career
+World War II activities and post-competitive career

-Like many other Sokol members (gymnasts or otherwise) such as 1922 World All-Around Champion František Pecháček, 1928 Olympic Parallel Bars Champion Ladislav Vácha, and 1938 World All-Around Champion Jan Gajdoš, all also Czechoslovakian, and all of whom lost their lives as resistance fighters during World War II, Děkanová was also involved in the underground Czechoslovakian resistance in World War II.
+Like many other Sokol members (gymnasts or otherwise) such as 1922 World All-Around Champion František Pecháček, 1928 Olympic Parallel Bars Champion Ladislav Vácha, and 1938 World All-Around Champion Jan Gajdoš, all also Czechoslovak, and all of whom lost their lives as resistance fighters during World War II, Děkanová was also involved in the underground Czechoslovak resistance in World War II.
 She was a magistrate and was involved in copying and distributing material from illegal publications, such as "V boj" ("Into combat") by prominent journalist Irena Bernášková.
 She was punished for such activities, once spending several weeks in jail.
 She also served as a volunteer nurse during the Prague uprising of May 1945 and helped remove wounded soldiers from the front line of combat.

 After World War II, she remained active in the sport and trained young gymnasts.
 She was also involved in developing and maintaining city infrastructure as a planner and dispatcher of road and water management buildings.